mikewesthad/navmesh/tiled-navmesh-guide.md

 See the Tiled manual for more information on [objects](http://doc.mapeditor.org/manual/objects/#working-with-objects).

-## Gaps
+## Agent Size (Gaps)

-Notice the space being left around the walls?
-That gap is because the agent is 20px wide.
+Notice the 10px space left around the walls?
+That gap is because the agent is 20px wide circle.
 It would get stuck on corners of walls without that gap.
+Make sure the gaps you leave are a consistent size - you'll need to pass in the size as the third parameter to `navMeshPlugin.buildMeshFromTiled`.

 If you wanted, you _could_ leave that gap out and write more complicated path following logic for your agents that avoids getting stuck.
-"Baking" the agent size into nav mesh with these gaps makes the path following logic simple.
+"Baking" the agent size into nav mesh with these gaps makes the path following logic pretty simple.